jwlawson/qvtrim/README.md

 ### Usage

 ```
-qvtrim -ceglz [-s size] [-m matrix] [-i input] [-o output]
+qvtrim -cegklrz [-s size] [-m matrix] [-i input] [-o output]
   -c Only show matrices with different oriented cycles
-  -e Only show matrices which are equivalent up to permutation
+  -e Only show matrices which are not equivalent up to permutation
   -g Only show matrices with different underlying graphs
   -k Only show matrices which are mutation-infinite
+  -r Only show matrices not equivalent up to sink-source mutations
 	-l Only show matrices from different mutation classes
   -s Only show matrices of the specified size
   -z Only show matrices which do not contain an all zero row
   -m Specify the matrix to compare against